tazasahar/normalization-and-er-diagrams/instructions.md

 | 4             | 2          | 04.07.18 | Clayton   | Spreadsheet aggregate functions | WWH 201   | 65    | Zehnder Page 87     | j.c.3@foo.edu    |
 | ...           | ...        | ...      | ...       | ...                             | ...       | ...   | ...                 | ...              |

+## Assumptions

+A few assumptions in this data:

+- Assume there are many rows of data following this structure... only 5 rows have been showed for brevity.
+The number of rows is not important to this assignment.
+- Assume the `relevant_reading` is relevant to a given assignment.
+- Assume a given professor might teach the same course more than once.
+This means the same professor could be in multiple classrooms and give the same assignments multiple times, but potentially with different due dates.

 ## Requirements

 ### Convert to 4NF

 Convert this table to the [fourth normal form](https://knowledge.kitchen/A_Simple_Guide_to_Five_Normal_Forms_in_Relational_Database_Theory#Fourth_Normal_Form) (4NF) using the techniques we have learned in this class.

+Notes:

+- There is no indication of which field is the primary key.
+- Use your own judgment as to which fields might be good candidate key(s).
+- Feel free to add any additional "surrogate key" fields you believe are necessary to make this data 4NF-compliant.

 ### Draw an Entity-Relationship Diagram